royninja/AI_trex_game/README.md

 **HOW TO**

-Step1: First Clone this project
+Step1: First Clone this project and open [this link](http://www.trex-game.skipser.com/) in browser for the game.

 Step2:```
  pip install -r requirements.txt```